zymap/pulsar/site2/website/versioned_docs/version-2.1.0-incubating/io-quickstart.md

 Pulsar provides the [CLI](reference-cli-tools.md) for running and managing Pulsar I/O connectors.

 We can run following command to sink a sink connector with type `cassandra` and config file `examples/cassandra-sink.yml`.

+#### Note

+> The `sink-type` parameter of the currently built-in connectors is determined by the setting of the `name` parameter specified in the pulsar-io.yaml file.

 ```shell
 bin/pulsar-admin sink create \